How Enlightened was the Enlightenment?

 The problem is, says Porter, that during the Enlightenment ‘the living and spiritual Ptolomaic-Aristotelian cosmology was replaced by the mechanical philosophy, which saw the natural world as essentially inert, dead… governed by regular laws (which were ultimately divinely created).’

-issue is adopted by those who oppose the ‘mechanistic use of reason’ associated
+adopted by those who oppose the ‘mechanistic use of reason’ associated with the

 6.3 others (in alphabetical order):